José Santiago (1960s pitcher)

 José Rafael Santiago Alfonso (born August 15, 1940) is a Puerto Rican former right-handed professional baseball pitcher.
 He played in Major League Baseball (MLB) from 1963 to 1970 for the Kansas City Athletics and Boston Red Sox.
+In the LBPPR, Santiago won 100 games in 13 seasons.
+He also played in the minor leagues, the Negro League, Cuba and the Dominican Republic.

 Early life

-Santiago was born on August 15, 1940, in Juana Díaz, Puerto Rico, one of three children born to Alejandro Santiago and Merida Alfonso.
+Santiago was born on August 15, 1940, in Juana Díaz, Puerto Rico, one of three children born to Alejandro Santiago and Mérida Alfonso.
 Alejandro played amateur baseball.
 Santiago's nickname was "Palillo" (toothpick).
 He played the outfield in high school, but became a pitcher in college at Pontificia Universidad Católica de Puerto Rico, which he attended for two years.

 Professional baseball

 Kansas City Athletics

 Santiago was originally scouted by the New York Giants, and went to spring training with them.
 However, the Giants had not paid Santiago the money agreed to under their contract, while promising it was forthcoming.
 When the Giants assigned him to pitch for their minor league Class D team, still promising his unpaid bonus was coming, Santiago returned to Puerto Rico and to college.
 He later signed with the Kansas City Athletics for $15,000, which was paid up-front.

 Santiago was in the Athletics' minor league system from 1959 to 1963, and for most of 1965.
 Possessor of an outstanding curveball, Santiago was called up to Kansas City in 1963, pitching in four games.
 His first game was in September 1963 against the reigning world champion New York Yankees.
 He pitched one inning, retiring all three batters he faced, and he was the official winning pitcher in the game.

 In 1964, he pitched 34 games for the Athletics, mostly as a relief pitcher, with six losses and a 4.73 earned run average (ERA).
 In 1965, he pitched almost the whole season for the Vancouver Mounties of the Triple-A Pacific Coast League, with a 6–3 win-loss record, 2.19 ERA, and 135 strikeouts in 119 innings pitched.
 At the end of the 1965 season, his contract rights were sold to the Boston Red Sox.
 The Athletics were managed by Haywood Sullivan in 1965, and he moved to Boston as player personnel director in 1966, and he was the one who wanted Santiago to join the Red Sox.